input-output-hk/plutus-use-cases/use-case-2/README.md

 ##  Running Plutus Application Backend (PAB)

 1. [Unpack plutus-starter GitHub Thunk]
-  1. After installing Obelisk, use `./scripts/run-pab.sh`
-  1. Followed by `main` when prompted to lauch the PAB and have it listen on port 8080
+  1. After installing Obelisk, use `./scripts/run-pab.sh` to launch the PAB and have it listen on port 8080

 ##  Starting Obelisk Frontend